 - Silivio José Gumiere, Professor, Laval University, Agriculture and Food Dept.

 - Robert Smail, Socio-Economic Research Scientist, Wisconsin Department of Natural Resources.

 The Regional Body and Compact Council have created a Science Team of State and Provincial experts.
 The team meets annually to discuss Science Strategy implementation and share best practices.

 September 14-15, 2019 Meeting of the Science team

-At least every five years, the Regional Body and Compact Council must perform a cumulative impact assessment.
-To date, two "major" cumulative impact assessments have been completed.
+At least every five years the Regional Body and Compact Council perform a comprehensive cumulative impact assessment of withdrawals, diversions and consumptive uses.